Random Group Generator

 Refresh for the next round

-Run it again when you need a new partner rotation.
+Run it again when you need a new random partner rotation.

 Best for quick classroom flow